rickshahid/SkyMedia/README.md

 * Optionally enable SMS text notification of media workflow completion status via integrated user profile management

-For screenshots of key application modules, take a look at https://github.com/RickShahid/SkyMedia/wiki
+For screenshots of some of the core application modules, take a look at https://github.com/RickShahid/SkyMedia/wiki

-To enable the various capabilities listed above, the following Azure platform services are leveraged:
+To enable the various capabilities that are listed above, the following Azure platform services are leveraged:

 * Active Directory B2C - http://azure.microsoft.com/en-us/services/active-directory-b2c/